About Our Collection

 The collection is housed in the Local History / Archives Room and is open to the public during regular library hours.
 Visitors are asked to sign-in at the Adult Circulation Desk.
 While the collection contains an assortment of facts and data, our genealogy specific resources are limited.
 We are, however, often able to assist with locating birth, death, and marriage records.
 If you need assistance, please contact the library, or you can make an appointment by calling 978-249-9515.
 Requests for assistance can also be submitted online.
 Click the Online Request button for access to our easy to use form.

 Research fees start at $5.00 for a basic request to a maximum of $15.00 depending on the time spent and level of research involved.
-Documents can be saved digitally and emailed or printed at a cost 10 cents per page.
+Documents can be saved digitally and emailed or printed for a fee.
 All charges for local history research support the Friends of the Library.

 A microfilm / microfiche reader printer, located in the Carnegie section of the library, is available for use by the public during regular library hours.
 No library card is required.
-Documents can be printed for 10 cents per page or saved to your personal flash drive.
+Documents can be printed for a fee or saved to your personal flash drive.

 Local Newspapers available on microfilm:

 Athol Chronicle (1924 - 1934)

 Athol Cemetery Burial Card Records available on microfilm:

 Chestnut Hill Cemetery (early 1800 - mid 1900)

 Doe Valley/Ellinwood Cemetery (late 1800 - late 1900)